prasanna12510/gamesparks-docs/MARKDOWN/Documentation/Configurator/Messages.md

     Spark.sendMessageById({"Message": "Good day!"}, stringArr);
 ```

-## Sending specific messages to specific players
+## Sending Specific Messages to Specific Players

-What if you want to send a global message to specific type of player?
-The following loop is changed to take account the player segmentation.
+What if you want to send a global message to a specific type of player?
+You can change the *ForEach* loop of the example given in the previous [section](#Global Scheduled Messages) to take account of player segmentation.

 ```
     //String Array